Thyamis

-Some Renaissance scholars believed that the English River Thames owed its name to the River Thyamis, as early Celtic tribes were thought to have migrated from the Epirus region to England.
-While this belief influenced the modern spelling of the English river's name, it is no longer regarded as credible.

 Geography

 The source of the river is near the village Kalpaki, in the northwestern part of the Ioannina regional unit.
 It flows south at first, and turns southwest near Soulopoulo.
 It receives its tributary Tyria near Vrosina, and turns west near Kyparisso in Thesprotia, where the hydroelectric dam is located.
 It empties into the Ionian Sea near the village Kestrini, between Igoumenitsa and Sagiada, close to the Albanian border.

 Places along the river include, from source to mouth: Mazaraki, Soulopoulo, Vrosina, Raveni, Pente Ekklisies, Kyparisso, Parapotamos and Kestrini.

 During the interwar period of the 20th century, Albanian speaking villages of the Thyamis delta and river basin were small and scattered compared to the upland larger Greek villages of the hilly area to the north.

 Environment

 Thyamis forms a river delta where it empties in the Ionian Sea, north of Igoumenitsa.
 The delta is known for being rich in flora and migrating birds stop in its waters for food and rest.

 The river, however, has suffered from environmental degradation for decades, due to uncontrolled human activities (farming activity, urban and industrial effluents and waste, lack of management plan and poor coordination of competent authorities for its protection).